Bookmark and Share

 Scientific name: Asio flammeus

-Size: Up to 40cm
+Size: up to 40cm

 Distribution: Found throughout most of the UK.
 Scarce in north west Scotland and the west of N. Ireland